UNIZAR-30226-2023-01/chess-backend/public/description.md

 <h2>Server Side Events</h2>

-The client side events are emitted as replies to the events sent by the user.
+The server side events are emitted as replies to the events sent by the user.

 | Event          | Description                                                                                                       |
 | -------------- | ----------------------------------------------------------------------------------------------------------------- |